 - Fundraising events such as galas and golf tournaments.
 ORNL participation is primarily based on whether a staff member serves on the organization’s governing board or a Team UT-Battelle volunteer project is supporting the event

 - Organizations not connected to ORNL core competencies

 ORNL may require additional information on the requesting organization's budget, board of directors, and community service history and reserves the right to research additional details via Charity Navigator or other online review and vetting resources.
 Questions?
 Please contact the Community Engagement Team at firstname.lastname@example.org.

-To apply for a donation
+To apply for a grant

 Note: ORNL’s communications office must be notified if an organization intends to contact media outlets about a corporate gift or propose a partnership story.
 Please email the Communications office for assistance – email@example.com

 With our employees and their families in mind, we have developed programs that encourage volunteering, board governance, team building, fundraising, and financial contributions to their preferred nonprofit organizations.
 These programs provide ORNL the opportunity to showcase the values of science, the commitment of staff, our workplace culture, and the importance of building thriving communities in which to live and work.
 Employee giving is more than just writing a check.
 It can be support through time and talent, including mentoring, giving blood, helping a neighbor in need, tutoring, and participating in fundraising events, to name a few.
 Here are three internal programs designed to support ORNL’s active and giving workforce: